MehreenMehreen/ScribeArabic/manual.md

 ## Start Annotating

-An annotation is a transcription of an image of text and can also be tagged.
+An annotation in a document image is a bounding polygon around a text line.
+The content/text of the text line is called its transcription.

 Once you have the server running using the [readme.md](readme.md), you can visit this url: http://localhost:8000/starttagging